 If you are using a managed WordPress host like Kinsta you won’t need a backup plugin as we provide daily backups (both files & DB) to guarantee your data is kept safe.

 Using SSL to Secure Traffic

 You’re probably familiar with the little padlock icon that appears whenever you’re browsing an ecommerce store.
 It’s what tells you that your information is likely to be secure.
 As an ecommerce store owner, you need that padlock.

 The padlock in a browser indicates that the site is protected by Secure Socket Layers (SSL).
 In layman’s terms, it is used to encrypt sensitive information – such as credit card details – preventing interception by a third party.

 Your hosting provider will almost certainly sell you an SSL certificate.
 Once you’re in possession of a certificate, you’ll need to redirect your WordPress website to the new URL (i.e. from http: to https:).
-WPMU DEV provides an in-depth tutorial to achieve this but you can also check out this HTTP to HTTPS migration guide.
-After you switched to https here you can test your SSL.
+Make sure to check out this HTTP to HTTPS migration guide and, after you switched to https, you can test your SSL here .

 If you have thousands of products in your inventory, it can be difficult to know where to begin.
 A great tip is to start with the products that have the highest turnover, or perhaps those that are more popular, then work your way through the list.
 Working on your product descriptions may take time, but your hard work will ultimately pay off in increased web traffic and sales.